miikatoi/ReSGAN-CTICH/README.md

 This repository contains code for learning semantic manipulation of head CT-scans as described in the paper ReSGAN: Intracranial Hemorrhage Segmentation with Residuals of Synthetic Brain CT Scans.

 The current version is quickly adapted by removing private components from project.
-Requirements and running instructions will be added later.

 ## Credit